gus-molinari/Freedom_Resources/README.md

 - Graphene OS
 - Lineage OS

 If you get an Iphone, it is becoming extremely difficult to register an icloud account without a real (non-VoIP) phone number.
 It's not impossible, but much more difficult.
-Consider this before you make your purchase.
+Consider this before you make a purchase.

 ## How To Leave the Current Financial System